SpreadTriad/next/README.md

 ### 2.
 - create a simple MongoDB model and scheme
-- create a NEXT api route (https://nextjs.org/docs/pages/building-your-application/routing/api-routes) with a POST method
+- create a NEXT route handler (https://nextjs.org/docs/app/building-your-application/routing/route-handlers) with a POST method
 - map the POST route to the Mongo `create` and make a button that posts a new item to MongoDB on click
 - check whether the new item is added (e.g. by using Compass)

 ### 3.
-- create API routes for GET, POST, DELETE and PATCH (or PUT) and map them to the MongoDB methods
+- create route handlers for GET, POST, DELETE and PATCH (or PUT) and map them to the MongoDB methods
 - create simple components to make these requests, using fetch or your data fetching library of choice
 - now you have completely unlocked the database via the Next API route